haynet3/ITWS-Web-Systems/lab7/readme.md

       -Figuring out how to structure the site/form so that the data could be extracted from it proved to be tough as well -Challenges were overcome through the use of forms such as StackOverflow in addition to other depricated websites from earlier in the 2000s
       -In addition to that a significant amount of experimentation was performed, mix and matching commands to see which ones functioned as expected

+***Improvements***

+      -Page fluidity
+      -Did not get a chance to go back and add links connecting each page, or making it so that the PHP automatically went back to the info entry page on click